JGCRI/pygcam/docs/source/mcs/commands.rst

       Generates input files for simulations by reading ``{ProjectDir}/mcs/parameters.xml`` in the project directory.

    delsim : @replace
       .. _delsim:

       Delete simulation results and re-initialize the database for the given user application.
 This is done automatically by the sub-command ``gensim`` when the ``--delete`` flag is specified.

+   ippsetup : @replace
+      .. _ippsetup:

+      Create a new ipyparallel profile to use with ``pygcam.mcs``.
+This command generates the profile and edits the default configuration files as per command-line arguments to this sub-command.

    iterate : @replace
       .. _iterate: